Helmut Gröttrup

 Helmut Gröttrup (12 February 1916 – 4 July 1981) was a German engineer, rocket scientist and inventor of the smart card.
 During World War II, he worked in the German V-2 rocket program under Wernher von Braun.
 From 1946 to 1950 he headed a group of 170 German scientists who were forced to work for the Soviet rocketry program under Sergei Korolev.
-After returning to West Germany in December 1953, he developed data processing systems and contributed to early commercial applications of computer science.
-In 1967 Gröttrup invented the basic principles of the smart card as a forgery-proof "key" for secure identification and access control.
+After returning to West Germany in December 1953, he developed data processing systems, contributed to early commercial applications of computer science and coined the German term "Informatik".
+In 1967 Gröttrup invented the smart card as a "forgery-proof key" for secure identification and access control (ID card) or storage of a secure key, also including inductive coupling for near-field communication (NFC).
+From 1970 he headed a start-up division of Giesecke+Devrient for the development of banknote processing systems and machine-readable security features.

 Education

-Helmut Gröttrup's father Johann Gröttrup (1881 – 1940) was a mechanical engineer.
+Helmut Gröttrup's father Johann Gröttrup (1881–1940) was a mechanical engineer.
 He worked full-time at the Bund der technischen Angestellten und Beamten (Butab), a federation for technical staff and officials of the social democratic trade union in Berlin.
-His mother Thérèse Gröttrup (1894 – 1981), born Elsen, was active in the peace movement.
+His mother Thérèse Gröttrup (1894–1981), born Elsen, was active in the peace movement.
 Johann Gröttrup lost his job in 1933 when the Nazi Party came into power.

-From 1935 to 1939 Helmut Gröttrup studied applied physics at the Technical University of Berlin and made his thesis with professor Hans Geiger, the co-inventor of the Geiger counter.
+From 1935 to 1939 Helmut Gröttrup studied applied physics at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) and made his thesis with professor Hans Geiger, the co-inventor of the Geiger counter.
 He also worked for Manfred von Ardenne's research laboratory Forschungslaboratorium für Elektronenphysik.